Paediatric

 AND metronidazole iv see dosing table below

-If septic add STAT dose gentamicin 7mg/kg iv (Max 560mg)
+If septic ADD STAT dose gentamicin 7mg/kg iv (Max 560mg)

-For MRSA positive patients: Add vancomycin iv.
+For MRSA positive patients: ADD vancomycin iv.
 Review once microbiology results available.

 metronidazole IV dosing: